danvaduvasv/vibe-coding-titans/scripts/README.md

 # Scripts Directory

-This directory contains automation scripts for the Weather App project.
+This directory contains automation scripts for the ChronoGuide App project.

 ## 📦 package-and-publish.sh

-A comprehensive release automation script that handles the complete CI/CD pipeline for publishing the Weather App to AWS ECR.
+A comprehensive release automation script that handles the complete CI/CD pipeline for publishing ChronoGuide to AWS ECR.

 ### What it does: